History of China–United States relations: World War II

+In late 1935, the Communist International (Comintern) instructed the CCP to establish the broadest possible anti-fascist united front.
+At a meeting in December 1935, the CCP Politburo resolved to reach understanding, seek compromise, and establish relations with all nations, parties, and individuals who opposed imperial Japan.

 The outbreak of the Second Sino-Japanese War in 1937 saw massive military and economic aid start to flow into the Republic of China (ROC), from the United States under President Franklin D. Roosevelt.
 A series of Neutrality Acts forbade American aid to countries at war.
 Because the Second Sino-Japanese War was undeclared, however, Roosevelt denied that a state of war existed in China and proceeded to send aid to Chiang.
-American public sympathy for the Chinese was aroused by reports from missionaries, novelists such as Pearl S. Buck, and Time Magazine of Japanese brutality in China, including reports surrounding the Nanking Massacre, also known as the 'Rape of Nanking'.
+American public sympathy for the Chinese was aroused by reports from missionaries, novelists such as Pearl S. Buck, and Time Magazine of Japanese brutality in China, including reports surrounding the Nanjing Massacre, also known as the 'Rape of Nanjing'.
 Japanese-American relations were further soured by the USS Panay incident during the bombing of Nanjing, in which a Yangtze Patrol gunboat of the US Navy was accidentally sunk by Imperial Japanese Navy Air Service bombers.
 Roosevelt demanded an apology and compensation from the Japanese, which was received, but relations between the two countries continued to deteriorate.
 American public opinion overwhelmingly favored China and denounced Japan.

 The United States strongly supported China starting in 1937 and warned Japan to get out.
 American financial and military aid began to flow.
 Claire Lee Chennault commanded the 1st American Volunteer Group (nicknamed Flying Tigers), with American pilots flying American warplanes painted with the Chinese flag to attack the Japanese.
 He headed both the volunteer group and the uniformed U.S. Army Air Forces units that replaced it in 1942.
 The United States cut off Japan's main oil supplies in 1941 to force it to compromise regarding China, but instead Japan attacked American, British and Dutch possessions in the western Pacific.